By Rachel Rosen

 We often assume the online dating world is strictly adults only, but as it turns out this isn’t always the case.
 Because credit cards are normally age-restricted, paid dating services are fairly effective at keeping out underage users – but lots of dating sites and apps are free and don’t have such robust checks.

-Some dating services, like Tinder, allow under-18s to join.
-So if you discover your child has a Tinder profile, what should you know – and what can you do?
+Tinder is officially 18+ now, but as most parents are well aware, age limits aren't foolproof.
+If you discover your child has a Tinder profile, what should you know – and what can you do?

 First things first: what is Tinder?

-It’s a free1 online dating app.
+It’s a free2 online dating app.
 Users sign up with Facebook and are matched based on location, mutual friends and shared interests.
 One of its most distinctive features is the way you show interest in other users – swiping right on their profile.
 It has a reputation as a ‘hook up’ app, but many users will tell you this is undeserved.

 What can I do if my teen has joined?